- CCA Digital Pty Ltd (CCA Digital) (ABN 24 629 749 882),

 4.1 We may disclose your personal information to any of our employees, officers, related companies, insurers, professional advisers, agents, suppliers or subcontractors insofar as reasonably necessary for the purposes set out in this Policy.

-- an organisation that has an alliance with us to share information for marketing purposes (and any of its outsourced service providers or agents), to enable them or us to provide you with products or services; and/or promote a product or service (refer to section 5 below for further detail).
+- an organisation that has an alliance with us to share information for marketing or analytics purposes (and any of its outsourced service providers or agents), to enable them or us to provide you with products or services; and/or to promote a product or service that may be of interest to you (refer to section 5 below for further detail).

-4.6 By providing us with personal information, you consent to the terms of this Policy and the types of disclosure covered by this Policy.
-Where we disclose your personal information to third parties, we will request that the third party follow this Policy regarding handling your personal information.
-If the third party is located overseas, we will take reasonable steps to ensure that the overseas third party complies with this Policy or is bound by a substantially similar privacy scheme unless you consent to the disclosure or it is otherwise required or permitted by law.
+4.9 By providing us with personal information, you consent to the terms of this Policy and the types of disclosure covered by this Policy.
+Where we disclose your personal information to third parties, we will request that the third party comply with all relevant privacy obligations regarding handling your personal information.
+If the third party is located overseas, we will take reasonable steps to ensure that the overseas third party complies with all relevant privacy obligations or is bound by a substantially similar privacy scheme unless you consent to the disclosure or it is otherwise required or permitted by law.

 5. Our marketing and your personal information